Christoph16478/iq/iq_python.md

 ----

-**35. What is Django caching?
+**What is Django caching?
 And explain the strategies used to implement it?**

 Caching is the process of saving expensive calculation output to avoid performing the same calculation again.